Amherst school officials interested in pursuing solar energy panels on buildings

-The Amherst County School Board voted during its June 11 meeting to move forward with considering options for installing solar panel on roofs of schools in hopes of saving money in energy costs.
+Amherst County Public Schools officials are considering options for installing solar panel on roofs of schools in hopes of saving money in energy costs.

+The county's school board voted unanimously June 11 to pursue the measure, though no final decisions have been made on partnering with a solar provider.

 “The solar panels could produce up to 46% of the electrical demand of our buildings,” Wells wrote in a memo to the board.